 – Organizations do not have to share any of their information with third parties – strong authentication can be easily applied to the current infrastructure without long and tedious programming – adds Tomasz Kowalski.

-One thing to remember – flexibility, scalability, and speed of response in the case of precise and increasingly sophisticated attacks will be a key factors influencing the final result.
+One thing to remember – flexibility, scalability, and speed of response in the case of precise and increasingly sophisticated attacks will be a key factor influencing the final result.
 Well-thought-out choices in this context really pay off.
 The costs of healthcare attacks are growing exponentially as prolonged system downtime not only hampers but often paralyzes medical care for patients.